 Sure.

-Yodre's Bill Bill is is his own.
+Bill is his own.

 They're all great guys.

-Charles and David Koch are the quote unquote Koch brothers, and they are libertarians, is what I wanted to tell you.
+Charles and David Koch are the quote-unquote Koch brothers, and they are libertarians, is what I wanted to tell you.

 Okay.